ManzoniGiuseppe/random_probing_security_checker/README.md

     ./isw_mul_generator.py 'num shares' > 'output file'

-To directly get the coefficient for a ISW multiplication (at least in bash):
+To directly get the coefficient for a ISW multiplication (at least in bash), inside ./RPS/:

-    ./exec.sh <(gadgets/isw_mul_generator.py 'num shares')  'max coefficient'
+    ./exec.sh <(../gadgets/isw_mul_generator.py 'num shares')  'max coefficient'

 Note: In the .sage files: